By Tom Towson

 The COVID-19 regular unemployment benefits not charged to specific employers will be “socialized” and come out of state trust funds.
 This in turn can trigger surcharges, the “great equalizer.”
 It is important for employers to continue auditing benefit charge statements to help ensure that benefits that should not be charged, are not charged.
 Equifax has prepared a State Claims Resource Guide summarizing certain COVID-19 related claims information, including states with “non-charging of benefit” provisions.

-Since the level of state trust funds is a primary driver in determining SUI tax rates, the use of funds to replenish depleted trust funds has positive implications for employers.
+Since the level of state trust funds is a primary driver in determining SUI tax rates, the use of funds to replenish depleted trusts can have positive implications for employers.
 This of course is dependent on how the states decide to use the funds available to them.
 Should a state decide to improve the solvency of its trust fund, this could mitigate anticipated future increases in SUI tax rates.
 In addition, if a state uses the funds to repay Title XII advances prior to January 1, 2022, this could help avoid FUTA credit reductions in calendar year 2022.
-Also, as the current waiver of interest on Title XII advances ends on September 6, 2021, the elimination of some or all of the Title XII advances could help avoid the payment of interest, which is often passed on to employers.
+Also, since the waiver of interest on Title XII advances ended on September 6, 2021, the elimination of some or all of the Title XII advances could help avoid the payment of interest, which is often passed on to employers.
+This assumes that the Continued Waiver of Interest on State Unemployment Loans during the Pandemic Act - does not pass.

-State and Local Fiscal Recovery Funds are to remain available until December 31, 2024 and total $195.3 billion.
+State and Local Fiscal Recovery Funds must be appropriated by December 31, 2024 and be spent by December 31, 2026.
+The total allocation of funds is $195.3 billion.
 However, since states may only appropriate these funds to restore unemployment trusts to pre-pandemic levels, the full amount of available federal funds may not be used to improve solvency.
-To date, just under $7.95 billion has been allocated, as follows:
+To date, 19 states have appropriated just under $16.15 billion in ARPA funds, as follows:

 The following contains examples of actions taken by states impacting 2022 SUI tax rates: